roukzz/Operating-System/README.txt

 file name that's I'm sure it works is "testfile2.txt" help Command: by typing help it shows how to use the OS.

+RUN IT: open command line in Windows then go to the folder containing all the C and header files.
+1- gcc -c kernel.c shell.c ...
+2. gcc -o mykernel kernel.o shell.o ...
+3. mykernel then Enter button.

 Main: implementing a simple Operating System which is capable of doind some command like. this OS has a shell memory ans it is able to set some variable to some value as the user decides and can also retrieve it. can also executes scripts with the known command.